Reviews You Can Rely On

 Ease of Use

-Luckily, it is an easier process to level the build plate on the Mono than many of the resin printers, as you just loosen the retaining screws, lower it down until it holds a piece of paper against the screen, re-zero it, and tighten the retaining screws.
+Luckily, it is easier to level the build plate on the Mono than many of the resin printers, as you just loosen the retaining screws, lower it down until it holds a piece of paper against the screen, re-zero it, and tighten the retaining screws.
 We generally found this to be much quicker and easier than a filament printer, where you are dealing with three or four different adjustment screws.
-It also is very easy to load resin, as you simply pour it into the vat — being careful not to overfill — and you are ready to go.
+It is also very easy to load resin, as you simply pour it into the vat — being careful not to overfill — and you are ready to go.

 anycubic photon mono - you should be prepared to spend a lot of your time cleaning up resin.